UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 Tasks:
 - Import the necessary library.
 - Create a pipeline for the numeric features.
 It should have the first step as simple imputation using `strategy="median"` and the second step should be using `StandardScaler`.
 Name this pipeline `numeric_transformer`.
 - Create a pipeline for the categorical features.
 It should also have 2 steps.
 The first is imputation using `strategy="most_frequent"`.
 The second step should be one-hot encoding with `handle_unknown="ignore"`.
-Name this pipeline `categorical_features`.
+Name this pipeline `categorical_transformer`.
 - Make your column transformer named `col_transformer` and specify the transformations on `numeric_features` and `categorical_features` using the appropriate pipelines you build above.
 -Create a main pipeline named `main_pipe` which preprocesses with `col_transformer` followed by building a `KNeighborsRegressor` model.
 - The last step is performing cross-validation using our pipeline.